 In addition, patent applications in the United States and many international jurisdictions are typically not published until 18 months after the filing of certain priority documents (or, in some cases, are not published until they issue as patents) and publications in the scientific literature often lag behind actual discoveries.
 Thus, we cannot be certain that others have not filed patent applications or made public disclosures relating to our technology or our contemplated technology.
 A third party may have filed, and may in the future file, patent applications covering our products or technology similar to ours.
-Any such patent application may have priority over our patent applications or patents, which could further require us to obtain rights to issued patents covering such technologies.
-If another party has filed a U.S. patent application on inventions similar to ours, depending on whether the timing of the filing date falls under certain patent laws, we may have to participate in a priority contest (such as an interference proceeding) declared by the U.S. Patent and Trademark Office, to determine priority of invention in the United States.
+Any such patent application may have priority over our patent application on inventions similar to ours, depending on whether the timing of the filing date falls under certain patent laws, we may have to participate in a priority contest (such as an interference proceeding) declared by the U.S. Patent and Trademark Office, to determine priority of invention in the United States.
 The costs of patent and other proceedings could be substantial, and it is possible that such efforts would be unsuccessful if it is determined that the other party had independently arrived at the same or similar invention prior to our own invention, resulting in a loss of our U.S. patent position with respect to such inventions.

 From time to time, we may be subject to legal proceedings and claims in the ordinary course of business with respect to intellectual property.
 Although we are not currently subject to any claims from third parties asserting infringement of their intellectual property rights, in the future, we may receive claims from third parties asserting infringement of their intellectual property rights.
 Future litigation may be necessary to establish our intellectual property rights or to defend ourselves by determining the scope, enforceability and validity of third-party intellectual property rights.
 There can be no assurance with respect to the outcome of any current or future litigation brought by or against us, and the outcome of any such litigation could have a material adverse impact on our business, operating results and financial condition.
-Litigation is inherently unpredictable and outcomes are uncertain.
-Further, as the costs and outcome of these types of claims and proceedings can vary significantly, it is difficult to estimate potential losses that may occur.
+Litigation is inherently unpredictable, and outcomes are uncertain.
+Further, as the costs and outcomes of these types of claims and proceedings can vary significantly, it is difficult to estimate potential losses that may occur.
 Accordingly, we are unable at this time to estimate the effects of these potential future lawsuits on our financial condition, operations or cash flows.